sabof/stripe-buffer/README.md

 # stripe-buffer mode

-Use different background for even and odd lines
+Use different background colors for even and odd lines.

+With the help of library `hl-line-mode` yet another color can be used for the current line.

 ![screenshot](https://github.com/sabof/stripe-buffer/raw/master/screenshot.png)